nodemailer/wildduck/README.md

 * Build tools to install optional dependencies that need compiling

+Wild Duck can be installed on any Node.js compatible platform.

 ## Usage

 Assuming you have MongoDB and Redis running somewhere.